datalad-handbook/book/docs/basics/101-132-advancednesting.rst

 .. index::
    pair: save modification in nested dataset; with DataLad
-.. find-out-more:: More on how 'datalad save' can operate on nested datasets
+.. find-out-more:: 'datalad save' on nested datasets
+   :name: fom-save-subds
+   :float: tb

    In a superdataset with subdatasets, :dlcmd:`save` by default tries to figure out on its own which dataset's history of all available